 Common QR Code Scanning Problems and How to Fix Them

 When using QR codes, faultless scanning is essential for campaign success and customer access to the links and materials you want to share.
-Creating a good quality QR code is the first step, but there are other essentials that will make your codes work every time.
+Creating a quality QR code is the first step, but there are other essentials that will make your codes work every time.

 Author image